smaity8136/java-sandbox/java9/jpms/readme.txt

 The jpms-sub depends on jpms-top, and also explicitly uses the 'transitive' keyword to ensure that any downstream modules that depend on jpms-sub also require jpms-top.

+The jpms-top module also defines a qualified export on the com.seedollar.java.sandbox.java9.jpms.top.internal package, and only allows the jpms-bottom module to see the InternalTopAPI.java interface.

 Thus the jpms-bottom module has a dependency on jpms-sub and transitivly on jpms-top.